 How to choose an S&P 500 index fund

-Some S&P 500 index funds and ETFs track the performance of all 500 S&P stocks, whereas others only track a certain number of stocks or are weighted more towards specific stocks.
+Some S&P 500 index funds and ETFs track the performance of all 500 S&P stocks, whereas others only track a certain number of stocks, or are weighted more towards specific stocks.

+It’s usually best to compare funds based on the ongoing fees, which is measured by Total Expense Ratio (TER).
 The cheapest S&P 500 fund is the Invesco S&P 500 UCITS ETF, which has a 0.05% total expense ratio (TER).
 This means if you invested £1,000, you’d be charged 50p in annual fees each year.
-This is followed by the iShares Core S&P 500 UCITS ETF and Vanguard S&P 500 UCITS ETF, which both have a 0.07% TER.

-While the performance of different S&P 500 funds shouldn’t diverge too much, there are some that have performed slightly better than others over time.
-Also, investment companies need to pay royalties to have “S&P” in the title of its fund, so some will avoid this by calling it something like the “US 500” fund.
+While the performance of S&P 500 funds shouldn’t diverge too much, there are some that have performed slightly better than others over time.
+Also, investment companies need to pay royalties to have “S&P” in the title of its fund, some will avoid this by calling it something like the “US 500” fund.

 What is the S&P 500?